 Veritek Technologies Inc. (the "Company") was incorporated under the laws of the Province of Alberta on May 19, 2002.
-On February 1, 2007, the Company changed its name to California Nanotechnologies Corp. in connection with the reverse takeover with California Nanotechnologies Inc. The condensed consolidated interim financial statements of the Company for the three months ended May 31, 2020 include the accounts of the Company and its wholly-owned subsidiaries.
+On February 1, 2007, the Company changed its name to California Nanotechnologies Corp. in connection with the reverse takeover with California Nanotechnologies Inc. The condensed consolidated interim financial statements of the Company for the nine months ended November 30, 2020 include the accounts of the Company and its wholly-owned subsidiaries.
 Its head office, research and development, and production operations are located at 17220 Edwards Road, Cerritos, California, U.S.A, 90703.
 A corporate, registered office is located at 900 - 517 - 10th Avenue S.W., Calgary, Alberta T2R 0A8.
-Since the date of the reverse takeover, the Company has been devoted to the development of nanocrystalline materials through grain size reduction.
+After the reverse takeover, the Company was devoted to the development of nanocrystalline materials through grain size reduction.
 The advantages of these materials include improved strength and ductility.
-The Company's target markets are Aerospace, Defense, Automotive, Medical and Sports and Recreation.
+In recent years, the Company has shifted its focus to providing toll services for two advanced and unique technologies, Spark Plasma Sintering and Cryogenic Milling.
+The Company's target markets are Aerospace, Defense, Nuclear, Biomedical and Thermoelectrics.
 Since the most significant portion of the Company's operations is located in the United States and its functional currency is denominated in United States ("U.S.") dollars, these condensed consolidated interim financial statements are presented in U.S. dollars.
 The Company is listed for trading on the TSX Venture Exchange under the symbol CNO and in the United States on the OTCQB under the symbol CANOF.
-These condensed consolidated interim financial statements were authorized for issue in accordance with a resolution by the Board of Directors on July 29, 2020.
+These condensed consolidated interim financial statements were authorized for issue in accordance with a resolution by the Board of Directors on January 8, 2021.